Community of St Cuthbert

 We resolve to Pray each day.
 We pray for at least ten minutes each morning or evening.
 We spend time listening to God as well as speaking to God.

 We pray, study, and encourage one another.
 We share hospitality.
 There is a Bible passage to focus on.
 We often use Community of St Cuthbert study notes.
 Each group member in turn is given an opportunity to speak honestly about an aspect of their current Christian journey.
 We include silent reflection and time for encouragement.
 Groups can develop an element of accountability to help actively support each other in discipleship.

 How Often do Groups Meet?

-That depends on the group.
-For some it will be weekly, for others fortnightly, the important thing is that people commit to turn up to support one another and make every effort to attend.
+We encourage short, regular meetings – e.g. one hour a week.
+But it depends on the group.
+The important thing is that people commit to turn up to support one another and make every effort to attend.

 If you would like to join one of our SGGs, then please email our Richard Briggs, our prior, at firstname.lastname@example.org, with this information: